Définissez votre emplacement

 Cologne's Old Town, often called Altstadt, is a district that includes narrow medieval houses between the Hohenzollern Bridge and the Severins Bridge that was once the trading center of the city.
 Where craftsmen and merchants, since approximately the 10th Century, displayed and offered their wares, has now become the entertainment quarter.
 Today the former market squares are still busy, especially the Alter Markt.
 At Heumarkt, archaeologists display finds which tell the story of life in the town in years gone by, while the Alter Markt is a traditional meeting-place during festivals, markets and the opening of Karneval.

-Designed by Oswald Mathias Ungers and opened in 2001, the neo-cubist Wallraf-Richartz-Museum is the perfect backdrop for this breathtaking exhibition of post-15th Century European art.
+Designed by Oswald Mathias Ungers and opened in 2001, the neo-cubist Wallraf-Richartz-Museum is the perfect backdrop for exhibitions of post-15th Century European art.
 You'll find a stunning collection of Medieval works as well as neo-impressionist and impressionist art.
 Visit the second floor to see the Print Room which holds priceless drawings, including sketches by Leonardo da Vinci.
 There is also an onsite shop and cafe.
-This museum is a must for all art lovers.
+This museum is a must-visit for all art lovers.

 Steeped in legend, countless songs and stories have been written about the picturesque Rhine River.
 The inhabitants of Cologne may not have found the Nibelungen gold, which was said to shimmer at the bottom of the Rhine, but the river has still provided the city with economic influence.
 Cologne has been a river-port ever since the Romans founded their city of Colonia on the bank of the Rhine.
 Nowadays, more than ten million tons of goods are turned over in the docks each year.

 The Cologne Zoological Garden, also called the Kölner Zoo, is Germany's third oldest zoo and remains one of the city's top attractions.
 It was founded in 1860 and the elephant house was the first building to be opened.
-Today, the zoo has grown in size and is well known for its conservation efforts.
+Over the years, the zoo has grown in size and is well known for its conservation efforts.
 You'll discover animals from around the world, including Big Cats and primates.
-Make sure you check out its great exhibits like the elephant park, the aquarium, and the Rainforest Hall.
+Make sure you check out its great exhibits like the elephant park, the aquarium and the Rainforest Hall.

-Located next to the Cologne Zoological Garden, the Flora and Botanical Garden is a beautiful green expanse covering 11.5 hectares.
-The garden were founded in 1863 and was designed to different landscaping styles, including German, English and Italian Renaissance.
+Located next to the Cologne Zoological Garden, the Flora und Botanischer Garten Köln is a beautiful green expanse covering 11.5 hectares (28.4 acres).
+The garden was founded in 1863 and was designed for different landscaping styles, including German, English and Italian Renaissance.
 The entrance is grand, with iron gates, a palace-like reception building and an impressive fountain.
 There are also various greenhouses, including a tropical house, cactus house and a sub-tropical house.
 Strolling through this gorgeous park is the perfect way to spend a sunny afternoon.